Facial Plastic Surgery: Edward Szachowicz, MD

 - The incision is closed.
 A light supportive garment helps to maintain the correct position of the implant during healing, and minimizes swelling.

 There is little discomfort from chin implant surgery.
 A light compression-garment is worn to minimize swelling.
 Dr. Szachowicz prefers a 10-day course of antibiotics for all chin implant surgeries, to reduce the risk of infection.
 The initial correction may be slightly larger than it will be 4-6 weeks after surgery when the healing has progressed.
 The implant is firm and rests on the bone and feels natural to the touch.

 Your face can reflect the way you feel inside through a facelift, rhinoplasty, or another surgical procedure by Dr. Szachowicz.Meet Dr. Szachowicz

 Risks of Chin Implant Surgery

 As with any implant surgery, everything is done to reduce the chance of infection.
 Rarely, there is numbness of the lip, or asymmetry of the implant after surgery.
 Routine follow-up with your dentist can monitor for any long-term loss of bone under the implant as you age.

-To learn more about chin implant surgery, rhinoplasty, or facelift surgery, please contact Dr. Szachowicz at the Edina, Minnesota location of Facial Plastic Surgery.
+To learn more about how a chin implant can enhance your appearance, request a complimentary consultation with Dr. Szachowicz in Edina, Minnesota, online or call (952) 835-5665.
 We serve patients from throughout the Minneapolis-St. Paul area.